 Carrie Hack is a passionate designer and artist with a multitude of skill sets and talents.
 Her areas of expertise include product design, surface and pattern design, color material and finish knowledge, sustainability design, and new materials and processes.
-Her hands on skills, in-depth material knowledge, and strong attention to aesthetic detail contribute to the success of her design process.
+She also has a great deal of knowledge in brand identity, graphics, and ui/ux design.
+Her hands on skills, in-depth material knowledge, and strong attention to aesthetic detail, and teamwork contribute to the success of her design process.

 d o m a i n s

 p r o d u c t d e s i g n

 Meaningful products are designed with a focus on material authenticity and unique storytelling.
 Backed by user-centered research, trend insight, and form sensitivity, the experience of the user's interaction with the object is top of mind.
 A direct relationship to material and processes allows for designs to be expedited through a deeper understanding on limitations and capabilities.
 This understanding allows strategic process innovation to take place more efficiently in collaboration with manufacturing .
 Mood boards, ideation sketching, CAD models and rendering software are all used to communicate design intent and solution opportunities.

 s u r f a c e d e s i g n

 Patterns are brought to life within surfaces focusing on merging effortlessly with form to create a cohesive solution.
 Variety ranges between 2 dimensional repeat art patterns to 3 dimensional engineered vector patterns.
 From minimal patterns to add tactility to a surface, to full spread decoration, the material, design style, and intent of use are always highly considered in order to devise the most intuitive results.
 All pattern directions are thoroughly researched to tie a story or background into an object.
 Mood boards, ideation sketching, vector artwork in adobe illustrator and flat artwork in adobe photoshop are utilized.

 c o l o r / m a t e r i a l / f i n i s h